-The effects estimated here of the public works programme (AW) are predominantly not significantly different from zero.
+The effects estimated herein of the public works programme (AW) are predominantly not significantly different from zero.
 Examples of public works programmes associated with negative employment effects are fairly common (Caliendo and Schmidl 2016; Card et al. 2018).
-Earlier studies, based on a static evaluation framework, claimed that AW has a statistically significant negative impact on postparticipation employment (Štefánik et al. 2014a; Institute of Fiscal Policy 2016).
-We show that when a dynamic evaluation framework is applied to the same data and institutional contexts, the negative effects turn positive, although they are mostly not statistically significant.
+Earlier studies, based on a static evaluation framework, have claimed that AW has a statistically significant negative impact on postparticipation employment (Štefánik et al. 2014a; Institute of Fiscal Policy 2016).
+We show that when a dynamic evaluation framework is applied to the same data and institutional contexts, the negative effects turn positive, although the results are mostly not statistically significant.

 In the case of AW, the foot-in-the-door effect (Brown 2015) is predominantly absent because young participants are only rarely placed in a real work environment with a real option of bridging participation to real employment.
 Although the overall picture drawn about the impact of participation in AW is not favourable, it shows positive results for more educated participants who reside in smaller villages and municipalities with an increased presence of Roma communities.
 This might be driven by cases when municipalities manage to organise AW-facilitated works in a manner comparable to the private sector.
-There are rare cases of municipalities that establish their own businesses by using AW as a source of probationary hiring from the local pool of unemployed people.
-After 2014, participating in AW became a precondition for eligibility for the social assistance benefit.
-This has increased the number of participants and overwhelmed the municipalities with an excess number of community workers.
-This change made AW a factual social assistance measure and reduced its already questionable activation.
+There are rare cases of municipalities that establish their own businesses by using AW as a source of probationary hiring from the local pool of unemployed people.17 After 2014, participating in AW became a precondition for eligibility for the social assistance benefit.
+This approach increased the number of participants and overwhelmed the municipalities with an excess number of community workers.
+This change made AW a factual social assistance measure and thus reduced its already questionable activation level.
 In 2023, AW and VAW were jointly abolished.

 We observe that JSs' individual differences in the preparticipation phase translate into the selection of one of the alternative programmes and are further deepened by the differences in the impacts of the programmes on postparticipation absence from the unemployment register.
-Although the programme that accepts the most employable young registered JSs (GP) improves their employment chances, the programme that aims for those furthest from the labour market (AW) is linked to no or only marginal and heterogeneous improvement in unemployment chances during subsequent stages of participants' careers.
-Our findings thus contribute to the existing empirical literature by confirming the findings of earlier meta-analyses (Caliendo and Schmidl 2016; Card et al. 2018; Kluve et al. 2019) and identifying the poorer impact of workplace experience obtained under public or community services on postparticipation employment chances.
-We complement the information generated by the meta-analyses by describing how the difference in the impact of public and private sector workplace experience fades away if provided in the later stages of the unemployment spell (around 12 months).
+Although the programme that accepts the most employable young registered JSs (GP) improves their chances of absence from registered unemployment, the programme that aims for those furthest from the labour market (AW) is linked to no or only marginal and heterogeneous improvement in unemployment chances during subsequent stages of participants' careers.
+Our findings thus contribute to the existing empirical literature by confirming the findings of earlier studies (Sianesi 2008; Caliendo et al. 2011) and meta-analyses (Caliendo and Schmidl 2016; Card et al. 2018; Kluve et al. 2019) in identifying the poorer impact of workplace experience obtained under public or community services on postparticipation chances of absence from registered unemployment.
+We complement the information generated by the meta-analyses by describing how the difference in the impact of public and private sector workplace experience disappears if provided in the later stages of the unemployment spell (around 12 months).